What drugs cause constricted pupils?

 Detecting Drug Use Through Pupil Constriction

-While excessive pupil dilation can indicate potential substance use, the opposite phenomenon - pupillary constriction or miosis - can also signal drug impairment.
+People often wonder: is it really possible to detect drug use through pinpoint pupils?
+Sometimes.
 Miosis occurs when the iris sphincter muscle contracts and the pupil sizes become abnormally small or "pinpoint."
-This limits the amount of light entering the eye and can be a key indicator for abuse of certain substances.
+This limits the amount of light entering the eye and can be a key indicator for abuse of certain substances, such as opioids.

-Gaize measures pupil size to a precision of 0.01 millimeters, 90 times per second (at 90 hz).
-This allows the product to capture an enormous amount of data that can be analyzed by machine learning models to detect potential drug use and abuse.
-Measurement of constricted or pinpoint pupils and their reaction to varying levels of light is critical in the impairment detection process.
+To speak specifically to our product, Gaize, it measures pupil size to a precision of 0.01 millimeters, 90 times per second (at 90 hz).
+This allows the product to capture an enormous amount of impairment.
+Measurement of constricted or pinpoint pupils and their reaction to varying levels of light is a critical piece of the impairment detection process.

-To evaluate for potential opioid or other drug impairment, law enforcement and medical personnel are trained to look for miosis along with other corroborating indicators through standardized assessment tools:
+Law enforcement officers use a similar process to detect drug impairment.
+These officers, as well as medical personnel, are trained to look for pinpoint pupils along with other corroborating indicators through standardized assessment tools:

-• Pupillometry Scales: Visual measurement charts depict constricted pupil sizes that may suggest opioid use when present with other clinical signs.
+Pupillometry Scales: Visual measurement charts depict constricted pupil sizes that may suggest opioid use when present with other clinical signs.
+The accuracy of these charts depends on the person interpreting them.

 References: